dlsc-software-consulting-gmbh/jfxcentral-data/news/2021-03-18-release-16/text.md

 JavaFX version 16 has been released.
-We've tailored down some of the most exciting parts of the release in this document.
+We've tailored down some of the most exciting parts of the release in this article.

 Exciting features:
 - Attenuation has been added for PointLight in JavaFX 3D